Recent D&O Claims Developments

 Another related D&O exposure in this context is the potential for criminal charges.
 For example, in October 2022, the former chief security officer of Uber was convicted of obstructing the FTC’s investigation of a cyber breach involving private personal information about the company’s customers.
 The company initially disclosed to the FTC the breach involved 50,000 customers.
 The defendant officer subsequently learned from the hackers in the context of a ransomware demand that the breach involved 57 million customers, but the officer failed to report that updated information to the FTC.
 In another case, the former chief information officer of Equifax was convicted of insider trading and sentenced to four months in prison based on his sale of $950,000 of company stock before the company’s massive data breach was publicly disclosed.

-a.
-Climate Change Claims.
+1. Climate Change Claims.
 Although climate change issues permeate many industries and generate a variety of legal concerns, D&O litigation has been largely immune to those issues.

 On March 6, 2024, the SEC adopted highly controversial new rules requiring larger registered public companies to disclose a wide range of information related to climate change and greenhouse gas emissions information and risks.
-For example, the new rules require companies to disclose in their SEC annual reports (i) the amount of their direct greenhouse gas emissions from their own operations and their indirect emissions associated with the generation of energy consumed by the company; (ii) their climate-related risk, such as the risk of financial harm caused by severe weather events like flooding and wildfires, (iii) their processes for identifying, assessing and managing these risks, (iv) a quantitative and qualitative description of their material expenditures to mitigate or adapt to those risks, and (v) any Board oversight of climate-related risks and any role by management in assessing and managing those risks.
+For example, the new rules require companies to disclose in their SEC annual reports (i) the amount of their direct greenhouse gas emissions from their own operations and their indirect emissions associated with the generation of energy consumed by the company; (ii) their climate-related risk, such as the risk of financial harm caused by severe weather events like flooding and wildfires, (iii) their processes for identifying, assessing and managing these risks, (iv) a quantitative and qualitative description of their material expenditures to mitigate or adapt to those risks, and (v) any board oversight of climate-related risks and any role by management in assessing and managing those risks.

-By addressing climate change issues through disclosures to shareholders, the SEC is creating personal accountability for directors and officers who fail to comply with the new requirements.
+By addressing climate change issues through disclosures to shareholders, the SEC is trying to create personal accountability for directors and officers who fail to comply with the new requirements.
 Not only will the SEC be a direct enforcer of the new disclosure requirements through proceedings against both the company and its directors and officers, but shareholders (and plaintiff lawyers) will undoubtedly use the new rules as a basis for securities class action lawsuits against directors and officers and their companies.

 The lack of current D&O litigation relating to climate change issues does not mean climate change litigation does not exist.
 An estimated 1,000 climate change lawsuits have been filed globally in recent years against companies and governmental authorities, with the large majority of those cases being filed outside the U.S. against non-U.S. entities.
 One well-publicized example is litigation involving Shell plc, a U.K. company.
 In May 2021, a Dutch court ordered Shell to reduce its emissions by 45% by 2030.
 On February 9, 2023, an environmental advocacy group filed a shareholder derivative lawsuit in the High Court of England and Wales against Shell’s directors alleging the board is not taking sufficient steps to address the future impacts of climate change and to comply with the court-ordered reduction in emissions.